yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_datetime.md

 ## Semantics

 - Columns of type `DATE`, `TIME` and `TIMESTAMP` can be part of the `PRIMARY KEY`.
-- Implicitly, value of type datetime type are neither convertible nor comparable to other datatypes.
+- Implicitly, value of type datetime type are neither convertible nor comparable to other data types.
-- Values of integer and text datatypes with the correct format (given above) are convertible to datetime types.
+- Values of integer and text data types with the correct format (given above) are convertible to datetime types.
 - Supported timestamp range is from year `1900` to year `9999`.
 - If not specified, the default value for hour, minute, second, and millisecond components is `0`.
 - If not specified, the default timezone is UTC.